Impact of dark states on the stationary properties of quantum particles with off-centered interactions in one dimension: Generic Interaction Strength

 \subsection{Solutions of the Relative Sub-Hamiltonian}

-The first step towards finding the eigenspectrum of the relative sub-Hamiltonian Eq. \eqref{Eq:Hamiltonian_rel} for generic $g$ is to divide the relative $x$ coordinate into three regions $I=(-\infty,-c)$, $\II =(-c,c)$ and $\III =(c,\infty)$.
-The solutions in these intervals are known: they are linear combinations of parabolic cylinder functions $D_Q(x)$~\cite{abramowitz_handbook_1948,aouadi_dirac_2016,avakian_spectroscopy_1987},
+The first step towards finding the eigenspectrum of the relative sub-Hamiltonian Eq. \eqref{Eq:Hamiltonian_rel} for generic $g$ is to divide the relative $x$ coordinate into three regions $I=(-\infty,-c)$, $\II =(-c,c)$ and $\III =(c,\infty)$, similarly to the case where $g=\infty$.
+The solutions in these intervals are linear combinations of parabolic cylinder functions $D_Q(x)$~\cite{abramowitz_handbook_1948,aouadi_dirac_2016,avakian_spectroscopy_1987},